o28o/fdg/README.md

 # for Linux with apt

 copy-paste into terminal contents of the script from scripts/install-linix.sh

-# for Windows

-Install WAMP and clone repo to apache root

 # For Android
 1\.
 Install Termux from [f-droid](https://f-droid.org/packages/com.termux/) or [github](https://github.com/termux/termux-app)